Lord Buckethead: Copyright dispute

-After the 2017 election, Durham contacted Harvey and asserted his ownership of the Lord Buckethead character.
-According to Harvey, Durham instructed him to give him the password to the Twitter account; Harvey acquiesced as he could not afford a legal challenge.
+Following the 2017 election, Durham contacted Harvey and asserted his ownership of the Lord Buckethead character.
+According to Harvey, Durham instructed him to give him the password to the Twitter account.
+Harvey acquiesced as he could not afford a legal challenge.
 Durham said he welcomed authorised applications to stand as the character in future British elections: "My Lord Buckethead character has always been the voice of the people, so my feeling is to let the people be his voice."

+2019 election

-The Twitter account became active again in 2019.
+The Lord Buckethead Twitter account became active again in 2019.
 That year, Lord Buckethead, now played by David Hughes, appeared at People's Vote rallies calling for a second Brexit referendum.
 In April, Buckethead crowdfunded £15,000 to stand against Nigel Farage for South East England MEP in the May 2019 European Parliament Elections.
 The bid was abandoned for fear it could take votes away from parties campaigning for the UK to remain in the EU.
 Durham said the money was returned.

 For the general election in December 2019, Buckethead represented the Official Monster Raving Loony Party, standing against prime minister Boris Johnson in his constituency of Uxbridge and South Ruislip.
-Harvey also stood in that constituency, using a new character, Count Binface.
+He won 125 votes (0.3%).
+Harvey also stood, using a new character, Count Binface, winning 69 votes.

 Platform

+2017

 Lord Buckethead's manifesto in the 2017 election promised "strong, not entirely stable leadership", a reference to the Conservatives' slogan "strong and stable".
 The following promises were included: